TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-changepaymentmethod.md

 ## **Recommended steps**

-The Account Admin can add, update, or remove the payment information through the Azure Account Center.
+The Account Admin can add, update, or remove the payment information through the Azure Account Center.[Find out who's the Account admin](https://docs.microsoft.com/azure/billing-subscription-transfer#whoisaa).

-1. Sign in to the [Azure Account Center](https://account.windowsazure.com/Subscriptions) as the Account Administrator.
+1. Sign in to the [Account Center](https://account.windowsazure.com/Subscriptions) as the Account Administrator.

 2. Select the subscription for which you want to change payment method.